ielab/agvaluate/code/ANCE/README.md

 ### Step 1 - Index the collection

 Generate embeddings for the entire collection using pyserini pre-trained ANCE encoder and store in FAISS index.
 Run the shell script `ance_index_embedding_generator.sh`.
-It requires GPU access.
+It requires access to 1 GPU and 100GB of memory.

 ```
 python ance_index_embedding_generator.py \